LLNL/NM-ROM/README.txt

 TO RUN ON LC ENVIRONMENTS:
 1. source nm-rom/bin/activate
 2. Open up an mxterm: "mxterm 1 1 440".
 This is required to use the GPU.
-3. Run any file you would like using "jupyter nbconvert --to notebook --inplace --execute [FILENAME].ipynb"
+3. Run any file you would like using "jupyter nbconvert --to script --inplace --execute [FILENAME].ipynb"

 Note: You have to generate data first and then train models.